The Importance of Me Time as a Mother - Baby Chick

 It Makes You a Better Mom

-If you’ve ever been on an airplane, one of the most important instructions in the safety speech is that if the oxygen mask falls from the overhead compartment, you are to place it over your face first before placing a mask over your child’s face.
+If you’ve ever been on an airplane, one of the most important instructions in the safety speech is that if the oxygen mask falls from the overhead compartment, you are to place it over your own face first before placing one over your child’s face.
 The purpose of that instruction is that you can’t help your child if you haven’t filled up your lungs with life-giving oxygen first.
 The same is true in motherhood.
 The more you fill up your fulfillment tank, the more you can pour into your children.
 Regularly taking time for yourself helps you to be a better mom.

 How Do I Make It Happen?

-So, we’ve established that taking time for yourself is important.
+We’ve established that taking time for yourself is essential.
 Your next question is likely, “But how?”
 I get it.
-You’re super busy, you have a lot on your plate, and the days and weeks seem to pass you by.
-I know it seems impossible to make a little time to focus on yourself, but it’s not.
-Here are some ideas for carving out some valuable “me time” regularly.
-And by regularly, I mean as often as you can fit it in at this stage of your life.
-It may be once a month, or it may be once a day):
+You’re extremely busy, with a lot on your plate, and the days and weeks seem to pass you by.
+I know it seems impossible to make time for yourself, but it’s not.

 • Go window shopping or go try on some pretty dresses you can’t afford.
 You don’t have to buy anything!